planetoftheweb/bootstrap4/slides/08_07-Modals.md

 > > Speaker Notes:

-1. If you are using a title you can use modal-title to identify the title.
+1. There are some optional sizes you can use for the modals as you can see on this table.
-2. the data-dismiss modal allows you to have an element that closes the modal.

 ---